 Update your site to web standards

-Today, users can choose from a variety of modern web browsers, including Internet Explorer 10.
+Today, users can choose from a variety of modern web browsers, including Windows Internet Explorer.
 In order to take advantage of the rich capabilities of most modern-day web browsers, while continuing to provide a satisfactory experience on older browsers, design your websites using features based on established standards, such as HTML5, Cascading Style Sheets, Level 3 (CSS3), and Scalable Vector Graphics (SVG).
 This section highlights topics that help you update your site to web standards.

 This topic helps you learn how to use the F12 developer tools to research and identify a problem related to the document type of a webpage.